theafricanengineer/theafricanengineer.github.io/_posts/2017-07-08-why-africa-needs-to-change-its-higher-education-model.md

 Some years back **John Hennessy**, the former Stanford University's president and the 2012 **IEEE Medal of Honor** Recipient, [predicted](http://spectrum.ieee.org/geek-life/profiles/john-l-hennessy-risk-taker) the death of the lecture hall as more of college education moves online.
 Why would a student sit through a boring 2-hour lecture given by a professor who sometimes lacks the mastery of the subject matter?
 Should she attend that CS 101 class taught by lecturer X in lecture hall 205 in a real campus setting OR log on to [CS50.tv](http://cs50.tv/2016/fall/) and watch the marvelous lecture by **Dr. David Malan**, the famed Harvard Professor?
 The challenge for colleges now is to convince such a student that choosing the former rather than the latter would be worth their time (and money).

-This basically means that universities may have to start relying more on research and develoment (rather than teaching) in order to remain relevant.
+This basically means that universities may have to start relying more on research and development (rather than teaching) in order to remain relevant.

 The other serious challenge for universities is the constant shift in the skills that would be required by the jobs of the future.
 And to make matters even worse, how can colleges prepare students for jobs that don't even exist yet?